danielharrell/open-eyes-lect-2017-18/Open.md

 [^Wolff]: Meillassoux, Quentin (2009-11-05).
 After Finitude: An Essay on the Necessity of Contingency (p.
 6).
 Bloomsbury Publishing.
 Kindle Edition.

 [^Meillassoux]: Meillassoux, p.
 8.

+# Leftovers/Stuff to work in

+For being outside us means being in space.

+We could elaborate on this through an argument borrowed from Kant. <!--Perhaps mention distinction between every part of space outside every other part being still in space.--> For take our experience of the world, so far as it *seems* to lie outside us, to be an experience of space.
+In this sense, whatever we see as outside us is in a place, that we might reach by movement to that place, and more generally move from place to place, as if the world outside us were built part by part.
+But *to see* it is already to have reached it in another sense; a sense not explained by its place outside us, or the movement that might reach it, or movement more generally from place to place.
+But this suggests that if the world can be seen at all, even as outside us, then it cannot be *simply* outside us, or merely built part by part.
+There must be a sense, a sense tied to sense, in which the world forms a whole inside us.
+Or to put this another way, which might make the thought more intelligible, the world we see lies outside us in a form of extensiveness, with parts always lying outside each other; but the world we see also lies inside us in a form of intensiveness, with no parts lying outside each other. where  any part is indeed *outside* any other part, sofar as we could call it *extensive*, where its parts always lie *outside* one another, one part always lies outside we can only see the world *as outside* us in seeing it as *extensive*

+- Explain meaning of "outside" as part-by-part.
+    - Perhaps could use category of extensive here
+    - Mode of extension and medium of motion.
+    - We can move from part to part, or place to place
+    - Every part of space outside every other part
+    - Can also move to what we see.
+        - This is perhaps best illustration of outside, that what we see "outside" we can reach in movement.

+- Transition to "inside" as whole
+    - How to reach what we see in sight, rather than in movement?
+    - Since every part of space outside every other part, and insofar as all parts can be occupied in turn, how is every part *in* space?
+    - Or, how do we find the world *always* outside us, as a matter of perception?

+- Explain meaning of "inside" as whole
+    - Every part of space *in* space.
+    - Perhaps use category of intensive here.
+    - Form of sensibility.

+- Idea: it is only when we are inside space as a whole that space as a whole can also be outside.
+    - Problem  with this formulation: was introduced by a distinction between inside as a whole and outside part-by-part.
+How to retain "part-by-part" element in talking about the world being outside us.

+(Need to clarify this by starting with sense of outside.)
+Yet space forms both a kind of outside for us, part by part;
+and a kind of inside for us, as a whole.
+For on the one hand, we distinguish one part of space as *outside* another, and can occupy both parts in turn, in a motion from place to place.
+Yet on the other hand, every part of space, even if outside every other part, is still *in* space, just as we occupy any part of it not merely *at* that place, but *in* it, and move not merely *across* space, but *through* it.